-An international, national or localized outbreak (an "Outbreak") of a highly contagious or epidemic disease, such as COVID-19, a respiratory disease caused by a particular strain of coronavirus, the Zika virus, Ebola virus, or other highly contagious or epidemic disease, may have a material impact on an investment in the Bonds.
+An international, national or localized outbreak (an "Outbreak") of a highly contagious or epidemic disease, such as COVID-19, a respiratory disease caused by a particular strain of coronavirus, the Zika virus, Ebola virus, or other highly contagious or epidemic disease, may have a material impact on an investment in the Bond Obligations.
 DART's financial and operating condition may be materially adversely impacted by an Outbreak, particularly if such Outbreak occurred in or around DART's service area.
-As discussed above under "-The Authority's Ability to Make Payments on Bonds is Dependent Upon the Amount of Gross Sales Tax Revenues and Pledged Farebox Revenues Actually Generated", DART's receipt of Gross Sales Tax Revenues and Pledged Farebox Revenues may be materially adversely affected by changes in the economic activity and conditions of a municipality or geographic area, which includes a material decrease in Gross Sales Tax Revenues and Pledged Farebox Revenues caused by an Outbreak.
+As discussed above under "-The Authority's Ability to Make Payments on Bonds is Dependent Upon the Amount of Gross Sales Tax Revenues and Pledged Farebox Revenues may be materially adversely affected by changes in the economic activity and conditions of a municipality or geographic area, which includes a material decrease in Gross Sales Tax Revenues and Pledged Farebox Revenues caused by an Outbreak.
 Additionally, an Outbreak may cause a material disruption in DART's capital projects due to the effects such event would cause on the labor market, related supply chains, and projected ridership associated with such capital projects.
-Financial markets in the United States and globally may experience significant volatility or declines in connection with an Outbreak, which may have a material impact on the market price of the Bonds.
-DART cannot predict the impact an Outbreak may have on DART's financial and operating condition or an investment in the Bonds.
+Financial markets in the United States and globally may experience significant volatility or declines in connection with an Outbreak, which may have a material impact on the market price of the Bond Obligations.
+DART cannot predict the impact an Outbreak may have on DART's financial and operating condition or an investment in the Bond Obligations.